Cornel Dinu: Club career

 Dinu debuted for Dinamo in Divizia A under Traian Ionescu on 25 September 1966 in a 1–0 loss to Steagul Roșu Brașov.
 He remained at Dinamo throughout his career, winning six Divizia A titles, a competition in which he made 454 appearances (with only one appearance as a substitute) and scored 53 goals, also winning two Cupa României.
+Those 454 matches made him Dinamo's all-time appearance leader in Romania's top-division.
 He played 33 games in which he scored three goals in European competitions, including appearing in both legs of Dinamo's 4–3 aggregate victory against his childhood favorite team, Inter Milan in the 1981–82 UEFA Cup.
 Dinu graduated from Faculty of Law at the University of Bucharest in 1972, which earned him the nickname "Procurorul" (The Prosecutor).
 His last game played was a Divizia A match that took place on 18 June 1983 against Universitatea Craiova which ended in a 1–1 draw, being replaced by coach Nicolae Dumitru in the 25th minute with Nelu Stănescu due to an injury.

 Dinu won three times (1970, 1972, 1974) the Romanian Footballer of the Year award, and in 1970 along with Dinamo teammate Florea Dumitrache he was nominated for the Ballon d'Or.
 In 1972, Romanian coach Ștefan Kovács, who was in charge of Ajax Amsterdam, said about him:"Cornel Dinu could have played at the great Ajax at any time!
 Why?
 He is the only Romanian player who has the spirit of total football".
 In 1979, Dinu had an offer from Bayern Munich which he refused, choosing to stay in Romania.